sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 You can use Sumo Logic's interactive dashboards and analytics tools to get better visibility into your Sensu data.

 To use Sensu Plus, you need a [Sumo Logic account][2].
+First, create a new Sumo Logic account or log in to your existing account.
-Once you have an account, follow this guide to start sending your Sensu data to Sumo Logic.
+Then, follow this guide to start sending your Sensu data to Sumo Logic.

 ## Set up an HTTP Logs and Metrics Source